 It is not possible to list all the possible side-effects of each laxative in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the different laxatives.
 If you want more information specific to your laxative then you should read the information leaflet that comes with the medicine.

 Laxatives very rarely cause serious side-effects.
-Common side-effects include flatulence, cramps, diarrhoea, nausea, and bloating.
+Common side-effects include wind (flatulence), cramps, diarrhoea, feeling sick, and bloating.
 Most of the side-effects can be avoided or reduced by starting off on a low dose and increasing the dose of oral laxatives gradually.

-Bulk-forming laxatives - you may notice an increase in wind (flatulence) and abdominal bloating.
+Bulk-forming laxatives - you may notice an increase in flatulence and tummy (abdominal) bloating.
 This is normal and tends to settle down after a few weeks as the gut becomes used to the increase in fibre (or bulk-forming laxative).
 Occasionally, bulk-forming laxatives can make symptoms worse if you have very severe constipation.
-This is because they may cause abdominal bloating and discomfort without doing much to clear a lot of faeces which are stuck further down the gut.
+This is because they may cause abdominal bloating and discomfort without doing much to clear a lot of stools (faeces) which are stuck further down the gut.
 See a doctor if you feel that bulk-forming laxatives are making your symptoms worse.

 These medicines sometimes react with other medicines that you may take.
-So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought rather than been prescribed.
+So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought "over the counter".
 See the leaflet that comes with your particular brand for a full list of possible side-effects and cautions

 When taking a laxative